Orlando Skin Growths, Cherry Angioma

-This patient information and photograph of cherry angiomas is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph of Orlando Skin Growths, Cherry Angioma, is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
-Cherry Angiomas are one of the most common growths that occur on the
+Orlando Skin Growths, Cherry Angiomas, are one of the most common growths that occur on the

 skin.
 These are harmless, smooth surfaced, growths that have a cherry red color to them.
 In general terms these are often referred to as red moles.
 They can grow anywhere but they are most common on the torso.
 Most cherry angiomas develop after the age of 40.